sputnikus/django-security/docs/installation.rst

 .. attribute:: SECURITY_LOG_JSON_STRING_LENGTH

   If request/response body are in JSON format and body is longer than allowed the truncating is done with a smarter way.
 String JSON values longer than value of this setting are truncated.
 Default value is ``250``.
+If you set ``None`` value this method will not be used.

 .. attribute:: SECURITY_COMMAND_LOG_EXCLUDED_COMMANDS